Features Pricing Docs Blog Try Demo Log In Sign Up

 npm -v

-Creating the project and installing Puppeteer
+Step 2: the project folder and Puppeteer

 Now we need a separate folder for our screenshot tool.
 I usually put it next to the PHP project, but it doesn't really matter where.